Atcold/NYU-DLSP20/README.md

+---
+layout: default
-# Mini Course in Deep Learning with PyTorch for AIMS
+title: Mini Course in Deep Learning with PyTorch for AIMS
+---

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Atcold/pytorch-Deep-Learning-Minicourse/master)

 The African Masters of Machine Intelligence (AMMI) is Africa's flagship program in machine intelligence led by The African Institute for Mathematical Sciences (AIMS).